 - First, you’ll want to heat your water in preparation for use in the French press.
 Bring the amount of water you plan to use in your coffee to just a boil, then let it sit for a minute to bring it to the optimal temperature for steeping your coffee.

 - For one serving, you’ll want to add in about one heaping teaspoon to tablespoon of organic coffee, depending on your preferred strength, and add your water on top.
 This is the time that you can add in any desired spices as well.
 I usually add in nutmeg, clove, ginger, cardamom, and cinnamon, or pumpkin spice blend.
-This lends a very grounding effect to the blend as well as an increased antioxidant content, which can be protective against things like carcinogenic free radicals, including those generated from EMFs.
-You can also add a sprinkle of Himalayan or grey sea salt for more mineralization which can help the adrenals and also lend a grounding effect.
+This lends a very grounding effect to the blend as well as an increased antioxidant content, which are protective against free radicals which are known to have a disease- supportive, pro inflammatory and aging effect.
+You can add a sprinkle of Himalayan or grey sea salt for more minerals which can actually help the adrenals and also lend a “grounding” effect.
 Also add in stevia at this point, about 3-4 leaves or 1/2 teaspoon loosely packed.
 If you have another form of stevia extract or tincture, follow the serving amount on the package.

 - Place the lip/ steeper on top of the press.
 Don’t push it down over the grounds yet, let it steep for about 4 minutes first.